top of page

 Yes, hanging curtains with plantation shutters is a well-established designer practice that delivers both functional and aesthetic benefits, provided the room's proportions and window size support the pairing.
 The shutters handle privacy and precise light control; the curtains add softness, color, and an additional insulation layer.
 Together, they outperform either treatment on its own in rooms where both goals matter.

 The functional case is stronger than most people realize.
 According to the U.S. Department of Energy, approximately 76% of sunlight that falls on standard double-pane windows enters as heat.
 Plantation shutters with closed louvers block a significant portion of that solar gain.
 Adding curtains, particularly lined or thermal drapes, reduces it further and helps stabilize room temperature overnight when heat loss is highest.
+For more on energy efficient shades for Delmarva homes, our dedicated guide covers the full range of insulating options.
+Homeowners also exploring energy efficient window treatments for Delmarva homes will find additional context on how layered treatments reduce heating and cooling costs.

 The aesthetic case is equally clear.
 Shutters alone can read as clinical or stark, particularly in open-plan living rooms with high ceilings.
 Curtains frame the window, draw the eye upward, and introduce fabric texture that balances the hard lines of painted or stained wood louvers.
 Interior designers widely recommend the pairing for living rooms and bedrooms specifically because the visual contrast between structural shutters and flowing fabric is one of the most resolved window treatments available.